 I explain this approach in more depth, of how to move forward even if you’re afraid of getting overwhelmed, with a video.
 I bet you’ll feel more relaxed after you watch it.

-If you don’t know what you want at all, you might want to start here instead:
+If you don’t know what to explore, you might want to start here:

 What If You Don’t Know What You Want?